Lakshitladha007/FlightsAndSearchService/README.md

 ```

 -- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

+## DB Design

+  -Airplane Table
+  -Flight Table
+  -Airport Table
+  -City Table

+  - A flight belongs to an airplane but one airplane can be used in multiple flights
+  - A city can have many airports but a airport belongs to a particular city
+  - One airport can have many flights but a flight belongs to one airport only.